onOffice-Web-Org/oo-wp-plugin/Readme.md

 This will generate the directory /tmp/onoffice with the plugin data.
 If you need a zip file, execute `make zip`.

+## Getting Started

+1. Move the plugin directory into a new subdirectory inside the WordPress plugins directory (`wp-content/plugins/`)
+2. Create a new plugin folder called `onoffice-personalized`.
+3. Copy the folder `templates.dist` to `onoffice-personalized/templates`.
+This is where the newly created individual templates will go.
+4. Login into your WordPress page as an administrator and go to the plugins list by navigating to `Plugins` » `Installed Plugins`.
+You should be able to see and activate the onOffice for WP-Websites plugin.
+If no API token or secret have been saved so far, a notification will show up at the top.
+Clicking the link will bring you to the appropriate configuration page.
+5. Start editing inside the new `onoffice-personalized` folder.

-** IMPORTANT **: Although it is safe to disable the plugin, DELETING IT WILL WIPE ALL PLUGIN-RELATED DATA FROM THE DATABASE.
+**IMPORTANT**: Although it is safe to disable the plugin, DELETING IT WILL WIPE ALL PLUGIN-RELATED DATA FROM THE DATABASE.
 WE DO NOT PROVIDE ANY WARRANTY FOR DATA LOSS!

 ### Getting API Access